keithbrown/bridgepoint/src/org.xtuml.bp.doc/Reference/MASL/MASLConversionGuide/MASLConversionGuide.md

 __Figure 5__

+## 6 Special MASL constructs in xtUML

+### 6.1  Deferred Operations

+To create a deferred operation, create an operation with an identical signature in each subtype class.
+Then use the Properties view to set the dialect of the supertype class' operation to "None".
+Each subtype class' operation dialect is set to "MASL".

+### 6.2 Accessing Service Domains

+To access shared implementations from service domains the modeler must create a dependency to the `<other domain>.int` file or a folder containing one or more `<other domain>.int` files in the local project's [Dependencies project preferences](../../UserInterface/xtUMLModeling/Preferences/ProjDependencies.html).

+When a folder dependency is specified, all MASL `*.int` files directly under the folder are parsed as part of the local project's validation process.

 ## Appendix A.  the GPS Watch Example

 To demonstrate the MASL extensions of BridgePoint xtUML, the GPS Watch example (Figure 6)